ibrahimtahaozcicek/evie.selfbot/README.md

 1. From either the web application, or the installed Discord app, use the **CTRL+SHIFT+I** keyboard shortcut.
 2. This brings up the **Developer Tools**.
 Go to the **Application** tab
-3. On the left, expand **Storage**, then click on the discordapp.com entry (it should be the only one).
+3. On the left, expand **Local Storage**, then click on the discordapp.com entry (it should be the only one).
 4. Locate the entry called `token`, and copy it.

 > **KEEP YOUR TOKEN SECRET, AND NEVER SHARE IT WITH ANYONE**